anyc/ocl-ke/README.md

 ```
 Syntax: ocl-ke [<options>] <kernel.cl>

-ocl-ke uses the OpenCL API to compile a kernel for the selected device(s)
+ocl-ke uses the OpenCL API to compile OpenCL code for the selected devices
 and stores the resulting binary code in a file.
 Afterwards, applications
-can load the kernel with clCreateProgramWithBinary instead of compiling
+can load the kernels with clCreateProgramWithBinary instead of compiling
-the kernel during every application run.
+the kernels during every application run.

 Options:
         -L              Print list of available platforms